Find out what we’re doing to reduce our environmental impact and improve sustainability, both on and off stage.

 Costume Workshop redevelopment

-Our new Costume Workshop (to be completed in June 2020) has been designed in line with BREEAM 2014, New Construction, which is used to assess the environmental life cycle impacts of new non-domestic buildings at the design and construction stages.
+Our new Costume Workshop has been designed in line with BREEAM 2014, New Construction, which is used to assess the environmental life cycle impacts of new non-domestic buildings at the design and construction stages.

 The building incorporates several features to reduce its environmental impact, such as solar shading and high performance building fabric with air tight construction techniques.
 It will also use renewable technology, with photovoltaic panels to decrease the amount of electricity used in the building, particularly during the summer months.
 The new development should reduce our predicted carbon dioxide emissions by 26.2%.